Taane Milne

-He previously played for the St. George Illawarra Dragons and the New Zealand Warriors in the National Rugby League, and was contracted to the Wests Tigers.
+He previously played for the St. George Illawarra Dragons, New Zealand Warriors and South Sydney Rabbitohs in the National Rugby League, and was briefly contracted to the Wests Tigers.
 Milne also played for the Mount Pritchard Mounties and the New Zealand Warriors in the Intrust Super Premiership.

 Background

 Milne was born in Auckland, New Zealand.
 He is of Māori and Fijian descent.
 He moved to Australia at a young age.

-He played his junior rugby league for the Clovelly Crocodiles and spent some time in rugby union whilst attending Randwick Boys High School and Newington College (2011–2013), where he played junior representative grades for Randwick as well as NSW & Australian Schoolboys teams alongside future Parramatta Eels backrower Tepai Moeroa.
+He played his junior rugby league for the Clovelly Crocodiles and spent some time in rugby union whilst attending Randwick Boys High School and Newington College (2011–2013), where he played junior representative grades for Randwick as well as in New South Wales and Australian Schoolboys teams alongside future Parramatta Eels backrower Tepai Moeroa.
 He was then signed by the Sydney Roosters.

 Playing career

 Early career

 From 2013 to 2015, Milne played for the Sydney Roosters' NYC team.
 On 18 October 2014, he played for the Junior Kiwis against the Junior Kangaroos.
 He was again selected for the Junior Kiwis on 2 May 2015.
-Milne was released by the Roosters with "A questionable work ethic, including being late for training and poor training performance, coupled with some minor off-field dramas," said to be contributing factors.
+Milne was released by the Roosters, with "a questionable work ethic, including being late for training and poor training performance, coupled with some minor off-field dramas" said to be contributing factors.

-On 27 October 2015, he signed a 2-year contract with the St. George Illawarra Dragons starting in 2016.
+On 27 October 2015, he signed a two-year contract with the St. George Illawarra Dragons starting in 2016.

 2016

 In round 8, Milne made his NRL debut for the Dragons against the Sydney Roosters.
-After further games in reserve grade, he returned to centre in first grade for 6 games at the end of season.
-Teammate Benji Marshall said he, "has one of the best in and aways and flick passes I've seen at training.
+After further games in reserve grade, he returned to centre in first grade for six games at the end of season.
+Teammate Benji Marshall said Milne "has one of the best in and aways and flick passes I've seen at training.
 He is a very talented kid."

 He was named in the New Zealand Māori squad for a match against the New Zealand Residents on 15 October 2016.